elastic/elasticsearch-js/docs/reference/basic-config.md

 Type: `string`<br>
 Default: `"stack"`

-Setting to `"stack"` sets defaults assuming a traditional (non-serverless) Elasticsearch instance.
-Setting to `"serverless"` sets defaults to work more seamlessly with [Elastic Cloud Serverless](https://www.elastic.co/guide/en/serverless/current/intro.html), like enabling compression and disabling features that assume the possibility of multiple Elasticsearch nodes.
+Setting to `"stack"` sets defaults assuming a traditional (non-serverless) {{es}} instance.
+Setting to `"serverless"` sets defaults to work more seamlessly with [Elastic Cloud Serverless](https://www.elastic.co/guide/en/serverless/current/intro.html), like enabling compression and disabling features that assume the possibility of multiple {{es}} nodes.